jamesdfurtado/gitminihub/README.md

-# gitmini-server
+# gitminihub
-A Python server for hosting GitMini repositories remotely.
+A full stack Python web platform for hosting GitMini repositories. *GitHub for GitMini!*